 UPS Technology explained - Online

-Complete protection for servers, larger comms rooms and Data Centres.
+Complete protection for servers, comms rooms and Data Centres.

 Online (or double Conversion) UPS systems are designed for continuous power protection of critical equipment against all nine main power issues.